GeoffCox/react-splitter/package/README.md

 - No callbacks for monitoring the split or pane resizing.
 For now, a workaround is to use something like react-measure to wrap children and observe sizing changes.

 If you overcome these limitations in your own code, pull requests are appreciated. :-)

+# Change History
+## 1.0.0 - First publication of the LeftRightSplit and TopBottomSplit
+## 1.0.1 - Bug fixes
+    - CSS was incorrect on the splitter preventing hover state
+    - Peer dependencies should not have included styled-components nor react-measure as npm no longer auto-installs peer dependencies.